Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Every API request must include:

-All API requests must include the following headers:
+All API requests must include the following header:

 Example request: